 "Could be.
 Didn't look like one, though.
 Except for size, looked more like Christine's people."
-Sandler motioned for the jar of jalapenos, "Christine don't have any people left."
+Sandler motioned for the jar of jalapeños, "Christine don't have any people left."
 "Maybe she had a daughter you don't know about."
-Romen just wanted to be in the conversation, but, as usual, they looked at him his fly was open.
+Romen just wanted to be in the conversation, but as usual, they looked at him as if his fly was open.
 "Watch your mouth," said his grandfather.

 "I'm just talking, Gramp.
 How would I know?"

 "You wouldn't, so don't butt in."

 "Stch."

 "You sucking your teeth at me?"

 "Sandler, lighten up.
 Can't you leave him alone for a minute?"
 Vida asked.

 Sandler opened his mouth to defend his position, but decided to bite the tip off the pepper instead.

 "Anyway, the less I hear about those Cosey girls, the better I like it," said Vida.

 "Girls?"
 Romen made a face.

 "Well, that's how I think of them.
 Hincty, snotty girls with as much cause to look down on people as a pot looks down on a skillet."
 "They're cool with me," said Romen.
 "The skinny one, anyway."
 Vida glared at him.
 "Don't you believe it.
 She pays you; that's all you need from either one."
-Romen swallowed.
+SHET Romen swallowed.
 Now she was on his back.
 "Why you all make me work there if they that bad?"
 "Make you?"
 Sandler scratched a thumb.

 "Well, you know, send me over there."

 "Drown this boy, Vida.
 He don't know a favor from a fart."

 "We sent you because you need some kind of job, Romen.

-You've been here four months and its time you took on some of the weight."
+You've been here four months and it's time you took on some of the weight."

 Romen tried to get the conversation back to his employers' weaknesses and away from his own.
 "Miss Christine always gives me something good to eat."

 "I don't want you eating off her stove."

 "Vida."

 "I don't."

+"That's just rumor."

+"A rumor with mighty big feet.
+And I don't trust that other one either.
+I know what she's capable of."

 "Vida."

 "You forgot?"
 Vida's eyebrows lifted in surprise.